 This is why it is important to buy a trailer tire that is neither too small nor too big for your trailer.
 If you receive a trailer tire with too high a maximum PSI, it will hit your trailer making it difficult to tow.

-Does my RV Trailer Tires Need To Be Balanced?
+Do my RV Trailer Tires Need To Be Balanced?

 Yes, Trailer tires have to withstand a lot, be it from stones in the roadway or uneven weight distribution.